mui/material-ui/docs/pages/blog/making-customizable-components.md

 ### Let JS generate the CSS

-Maybe you don’t want to invest too much time digging through long and cluttered stylesheets just to find the single instance where this padding or that margin is defined.
+Maybe you don't want to spent your time switching between CSS and JS filed, or write long and cluttered stylesheets.
-Maybe you’re sick of mindlessly adjusting hex values in a hundred different places because the designer decided that “blue” should be #29b6f6 instead of #4fc3f7.

-You maybe be don’t want to spend time writing long CSS files, spending time saying “In which file is define this f\*\*\*ing 5px padding?” or modifying all your files, because a designer decided that blue should be #29b6f6 instead of #4fc3f7.
+To avoid those problem you can integrate the style in your JS code 🎉

-Over time, MUI has added multiple ways to customize components.
+Because the level of customization varies across projects, MUI has added multiple ways to customize components.
 If you want more information on this topic, you can have a look at the [documentation](https://mui.com/material-ui/customization/how-to-customize/)

 ## Logic modification